Rekidiang2/p01_algorithm_and_flowchart/README.md

 * ├── pdf_algo_flowchart
   + contain algorithm and flowchart in pdf easy reading and use
 #### codes
-  + contain folder with programming language
+  + contain folder with programming language name where the algorithms are implemented

 ## How to contribute